 Alluvial Farms raises heritage breed pastured pigs on organic pastures.
 Pigs have constant access to the outdoors as well as a big airy barn where they can nest down and stay cool in the summer, warm in the winter.
-We source piglets from a local breeder in Spanaway who meets a high standard of humane animal handling.
+We source piglets from local breeders who meets a high standard of humane animal handling.
 The pigs we raise are crosses of the following breeds: Old Spot, Red Wattle, Berkshire, Duroc, Hereford, Hampshire and Blue Butt.
 In 2019 we will start our own breeding program with rad wattle x Old Spot and Berkshire sows.

 In addition to forage from organic pastures, Alluvial Farms free choice feeds our pigs the highest quality Organic grains.
 As of November 2018 Alluvial Farms started milling and mixing our own barley/field pea grain ration.
 We add a certified organic mineral mix and probiotics to the grain ration.
 The herd drinks 100 gallons of jersey cream milk per week, thanks to our partnership with Twin Brook Creamery in Lynden, WA.
 In 2019 Alluvial Farms has submitted a request to partner with the USDA Sustainable Agriculture Research and Education program to study nutrient cycling on pastured pig farms in the Pacific Northwest.
 We look forward to learning more about residency times for our pigs in their one acre rotational paddocks.
 On five of our ten acres of rotational pastures we will implement a low-till, perennial pasture system using short residency times for the pigs, with a white clover/perennial rye forage plant mix.
 We will compare nutrient uptake and nutritional value with five acres of paddocks on the other side of an access lane, that see longer pig residency, more frequent mechanical tillage, and sowings of barley, field peas, field radish, and sorgum sudan grass for pigs to return to and hog down.